PlaidCloud/website/content/en/docs/tutorials/stateless-application/guestbook.md

-If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the Kubernetes cluster.
-However a Kubernetes user you can use `kubectl port-forward` to access the service even though it uses a `ClusterIP`.
+If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the PlaidCloud cluster.
+However a PlaidCloud user you can use `kubectl port-forward` to access the service even though it uses a `ClusterIP`.

 {{< note >}}
-Some cloud providers, like Google Compute Engine or Google Kubernetes Engine, support external load balancers.
+Some cloud providers, like Google Compute Engine or Google PlaidCloud Engine, support external load balancers.
 If your cloud provider supports load balancers and you want to use it, uncomment `type: LoadBalancer`.
 {{< /note >}}